shuhrat107/Banking_System_SQL_Project/README.md

 - Designed stored procedures and triggers
 - Implemented "ON DELETE CASCADE" and "NO ACTION" constraints

-## Sample
-(Include a small screenshot if you want — ERD, sample queries, etc.)

 ## How to Run
 - Open the SQL file in SSMS